32 Aerodynamics of Finite Wings

 Natural condensation makes the flow around an airplane visible, showing the wing wake and the vortices trailing from the tips of the winglets.

-The most significant aerodynamic effects of these wing tip vortices or tip vortices are on the aircraft’s wing, producing a vertical downwash flow velocity over its surface, especially near the wing tips.
+The most significant aerodynamic effects of these wing tip vortices or tip vortices are on the airplane’s wing, producing a vertical downwash flow velocity over its surface, especially near the wing tips.
 This downwash is of sufficient magnitude to alter the angle of attack of every wing section and, subsequently, the amount of aerodynamic lift and drag produced on the entire wing.
 Consequently, finite-span wings have different aerodynamic characteristics from those of two-dimensional airfoils.
 The wing’s aerodynamic characteristics depend on its shape, including its chord distribution, span and aspect ratio, spanwise twist, and other factors, such as if the wing has a winglet.

 Learning Objectives